All About Energy Density in Aviation

 Companies are also making strides in battery technology itself.
 Advancements in silicon based battery solutions and the potential of solid state batteries provide a clear path towards full electrification of the aerospace and aviation industries.

-With the only commercially available 100% silicon anode 1 lithium-ion batteries in the industry, Amprius’ energy density batteries, currently at up to 450Wh/kg, can substantially improve the performance of aircrafts and drones.
-When compared to competing technologies commercially available today, Amprius’ batteries can nearly double the flight times of Unmanned Aircraft Systems (UAS).
+With the only commercially available 100% silicon anode 1 lithium-ion batteries in the industry, Amprius’ energy density batteries, currently available at up to 450Wh/kg, can substantially improve the performance of electric aircraft and drones.
+When compared to commercially available technologies, Amprius’ batteries can nearly double the flight times of Unmanned Aircraft Systems (UAS).

 Another application of Amprius’ technology is the use of silicon anode lithium-ion battery cells to improve performance, communications and high-resolution imaging in High-Altitude Pseudo Satellites (HAPS).

-There are already existing electric aircrafts, although nothing that is being used widely or for widespread commercial purposes.
+There are already existing electric aircrafts, although none are used widely or for widespread commercial purposes.
 The first two-seat electric aircraft was the Taurus Electro, with the production version introduced in 2011.

-The Alice, a plane developed by Eviation, is one of the latest endeavors showing what is possible.
-This is the worlds first all electric passenger aircraft, which went through engine testing in January 2022.
+The Alice, a plane developed by Eviation, shows what is possible.
+This is the world’s first all-electric passenger aircraft, which went through engine testing in January 2022 and its first test flight in September 2022.
 It is a nine-passenger plane that can fly for about an hour, with a range of about 440 nautical miles and a max cruise speed of 287 miles per hour.
-We’d note that as of June, 2022, The Alice has not yet been test flown.

-The company hopes that electric planes fitting 20 to 40 passengers will be a reality in the coming years.
+The company hopes that electric planes seating 20 to 40 passengers will be a reality in the coming years.
 There are three Alice prototypes.
 The commuter variant, mentioned above, accommodates nine passengers and two pilots plus 850 pounds of cargo.
 The executive prototype offers six passenger seats.
 The cargo prototype holds 450 cubic feet of volume.
+The cargo prototype holds 450 cubic feet of volume with an undisclosed number of passengers.

-Although we may still be a few years away from commercially available electric-powered jets or international flights, the pace of battery technology development shows it will become a reality sooner than many people realize.
+It is unclear if electric engines will replace jet engines in aircraft.
+Although we are a few years away from commercially available electric-powered jets or international flights, the pace of battery technology development shows it could become a reality sooner than many people realize.

 1 Actual percentage of silicon is 99.5%-99.9% which is in the range of acceptable purity levels for materials that are considered 100%.